Kelley12/horsin-around/README.md

 ## License

 This project is licensed under the MIT license, Copyright (c) 2020.
-For more information see `LICENSE`.
+For more information see [LICENSE](LICENSE).